 There are many software and tricks available over the internet to activate windows without the original registration key.
 While some of these might be true and others be fake, one of the best ways to activate windows is to run specific commands in command prompt. ‘slmgr rearm’ is one such command, used for activating windows.
-The command is popular in regard with windows vista and later versions but it reportedly does not function with windows 10 applications.
-The following article is mainly focused on windows 7 and 8.
+The command is popular in regard to windows vista and later versions but it reportedly does not function with Windows 10 applications.
+The following article is mainly focused on Windows 7 and 8.
 Let us understand about this command in detail.

 What is slmgr?

 Slmgr is short term for Windows Server Manager script.
 It is a command line licensing tool for Microsoft systems.
 Coupled with various extensions, the slmgr command is used to obtain relevant information regarding activation status, product’s registration information, expiry date etc. Following are some of the important command implementations of slmgr

 - Using ‘-ipk’ : ipk is used for installing product key on the windows server registry.
 It validates the activation at local as well as administrative windows server.

 - Using ‘-do’ and ‘dlv’ : License information of the current system, along with the license key can be obtained using dli key.
 For more information, dlv can be used.